jse41/lab5_package/README.md

 <h1>Video</h1>
 I provided an edited video named lab5_video.mp4 which shows the following: <br>
--rvis launching
+-rvis launching <br>
--the rosbag starting
+-the rosbag starting <br>
--the mapserver starting
+-the mapserver starting<br>
--changing the "Fixed Frame" to the base
+-changing the "Fixed Frame" to the base<br>
--adding the 3 lasers to view the sensor data
+-adding the 3 lasers to view the sensor data<br>
--changing the decay rate to 10
+-changing the decay rate to 10<br>
 -showing all links are working successfully